Livelihoods: The root of the problem

 Located in the coastal region, the salinity ingress due to over exploitation of ground water had contaminated the water table.
 This adversely impacted the quality of drinking water as well as the water used for other purposes including agriculture – the primary source of livelihood.

-Scarcity of quality water was leading to several problems. :People were forced to rely on tanker water, which affected their health.
-It increased the…Our impact in Gujarat
+Scarcity of quality water was leading to several problems :People were forced to rely on tanker water, which affected their health.
+It increased the drudgery…Our impact in Gujarat

-The local community mainly depends on agriculture for their subsistence and the mountainous terrain presents many challenges for farmers and communities alike.
-Indeed, this is one of the toughest areas for ACF staff to work in due to long travel times to reach villages and difficult terrain.
+The local community mainly depends on agriculture for their subsistence, and the mountainous terrain presents many challenges for farmers and communities alike.
+Indeed, this is one of the toughest areas for ACF staff to work in due to long travel times to reach villages and the difficult terrain.

-Whilst major parts of Darlaghat are hilly and mountainous with highly dissected and undulating terrain, Nalagarh falls under a sub mountainous…Our impact in Himachal Pradesh
+Whilst major parts of Darlaghat are hilly and mountainous with highly dissected and undulating terrain, Nalagarh falls under a sub…Our impact in Himachal Pradesh

 Amarwara is located in between the mountains of Satpuda, confined between Dulha Dev Ghati and Bhumka Ghati.
 It has a market for Chironji / Charoli, which is supplied from here to points all over India.
 It also belongs to the tribal belt of MP.